 We conduct a qualitative comparison between ControlTac and other generators and simulators.
 ControlTac exhibits superior realism, variation, and controllability in the generated tactile images.

-The first column displays 3D previews of six objects, followed by the input tactile image (Ref.
+The first column shows 3D previews of six objects, followed by the input tactile image (Ref.
 Image) in the second column and the Contact Mask in the third column.
-The fourth column shows the initial force (top) and target force (bottom).
-Subsequent columns depict the Ground Truth (G.T.) and results from ControlTac, the hybrid force-position conditional diffusion model (Hybrid), and the separate-control pipeline (Separate).
-In part A), we visualize the generated images for comparison; in part B), we visualize the error maps highlighting the differences from the ground-truth tactile image.
+The fourth column displays the initial force (top) and target force (bottom).
+Subsequent columns present the Ground Truth (G.T.) and results from ControlTac, the hybrid force-position conditional diffusion model (Hybrid), the separate-control pipeline (Separate), and simulation results from Taxim (Si & Yuan, 2022) .
+In the upper part, we visualize the generated images for comparison; in the lower part, we show the error maps highlighting differences from the ground-truth tactile image.

 The figure below showcases the generation results of force-controlled and position-controlled components in ControlTac.